skggm/skggm/README.md

     The primary outputs of interest are: `covariance_`, `precision_`, and `lam_`.  _QuicGraphLasso_ also includes the `score(X_test)`, `ebic(gamma=0)`, and `ebic_select(gamma=0)` class methods.

-    The interface largely mirrors the built-in _GraphLasso_ although some param names have been changed (e.g., `alpha` -> `lam`).
+    The interface largely mirrors the built-in _GraphLasso_ although some param names have been changed (e.g., `alpha` to `lam`).
 Some notable advantages of this implementation over _GraphLasso_ are:

     - support for a matrix penalization term